Anuragspace/Zepto_Data-Analysis-Project/README.md

 ---

-## 💡 What You’ll Learn

-- Real-world SQL data cleaning and analysis
-- EDA workflows for e-commerce datasets
-- Insight generation for business decision-making
-- Portfolio-ready documentation and code samples

----

 ## 📬 Contact & Feedback

 If you have questions, feedback, or want to connect, feel free to reach out via [LinkedIn](#) or open an issue in this repository!

 ---

-> **This project is perfect for showcasing your SQL skills and understanding of e-commerce data analysis.
-Clone, fork or use it as a template for your own portfolio!**
+> **This project is ideal for demonstrating your SQL and analytics skills with real e-commerce data.
+Fork, clone, or use it as a template for your own portfolio!**